About the Channel Islands Financial Ombudsman (CIFO)

 The information below summarises the kinds of complaints that the CIFO can look at.
 More information is available on the CIFO website.
 Alternatively you can contact the CIFO directly.

-Channel Islands Financial Ombudsman (CIFO) website
+Submit a complaint on the Channel Islands Financial Ombudsman (CIFO) website

 Who can make a complaint?